 If you’ve been arrested for, cited for, or charged with a Eugene DUI charge, we can help.

 Eugene, Oregon is the home of the University of Oregon, which is home of the Oregon Ducks and the birthplace of Nike.
 The neighboring town of Springfield, Oregon has been made famous and immortalized by the t.v. show The Simpsons (the show’s creator Matt Groening was from Portland, Oregon).

 Eugene DUI Enforcement

 Eugene DUI Arrests

 In terms of sheer numbers, there were 714 arrests in 2017 for DUI in Eugene.
 Historically, the numbers are up.
 In 2011, there were 643 DUI arrests by the Eugene Police Department, while in 2012, there were 751 DUI arrests.
 In 2013, there were 691 DUI arrests by the Eugene Police Department, while in 2014, there were 661 DUI arrests.
-The most recent data shows about 61 DUI arrests by the Eugene Police Department in early 2016 (January through May).
+Historical data shows about 61 DUI arrests by the Eugene Police Department in early 2016 (January through May).
 In 2018, it appeared that the most DUI arrests in Eugene occurred in the spring.
 This is probably due to spring break, and everyone venturing out after our cold and rainy winters in Oregon.

 Both Eugene and Springfield are within Lane County, Oregon.
 This means that your Eugene DUI will likely be a Lane County DUI case charged and prosecuted by the Lane County District Attorney’s Office and heard in the Lane County Circuit Court.
 If you were arrested or cited in another part of Lane County, your case may still be charged by the Lane County District Attorney’s Office and heard in the Lane County Circuit Court, however it may also be heard in a municipal court or justice court.
 Municipal courts and justice courts are not courts of record and– before you attempt to resolve your case in a court that is not of record– contact an attorney for more information.